ibm-cloud-docs/Cloudant/api/advanced_replication.md

 the replicator database implementation is similar to a `_changes` feed consumption application, with `?include_docs=true` set.

-This implementation difference for replication means that for non admin users, a `user_ctx` property that contains the user's name and a subset of their roles must be defined in the replication document.
+For replication, this implementation difference means that for non-admin users, a `user_ctx` property that contains the user's name and a subset of their roles must be defined in the replication document.
 This requirement is addressed by a validation function present in the default design document of the replicator database.
 The function validates each document update.
-This validation function also ensures that a non admin user cannot set a user name property in the `user_ctx` property that does not correspond to the correct user name.
+This validation function also ensures that a non-admin user cannot set a user name property in the `user_ctx` property that does not correspond to the correct user name.
 The same principle also applies for roles.